JustynaField/BYOB/README.md

-# BYOB
+# BYOB (Build Your Own Backend)

-The project focuses on building out backend.
+This project focuses primarily on building the backend.
+It uses Node.js, Express with Knex and Postgres.
 The data compiled for this project includes a list of Colorado local breweries and beers they produce.
+The app is deployed to heroku and is continuously updated via CircleCI.

 ## Endpoints
 * POST authentication